botofancalin/Esp32-Weather-Station-Color/README.md

 # A simple ESP32 Weather Station
 # for ESP-Wrover-Kit and M5Stack

-### Select the target from platformio.ini "build_flags"
+**Buit on PlatformIO**
-### Set the Wifi credentials on platformio.ini "build_flags"
+**NO additional libraries needed**

-- buit on PlatformIO
+- Select the target board from platformio.ini "build_flags"
-- NO additional libraries needed
+- Set the Wifi credentials on platformio.ini "build_flags"
 - enter the required data on WeatherParams.txt file
 - copy the WeatherParams.txt to sdcard root